 Craft materials and handmade textures are essential in ethnic interiors but integrate beautifully into colorful neoclassicism, art deco, and even retrofuturism, adding warmth and authenticity.
 They form a universal language of contemporary design—the language of the tactile and the real.

 One important direction is colorful furniture.
-Cabinets, consoles, armchairs, sofas—all of these are confidently painted in saturated tones: indigo, ochre, emerald, plum, terracotta, deep moss.
-Furniture becomes a focal point that reinforces the interior’s color-driven drama.
+Cabinets, consoles, armchairs, and sofas are boldly painted in saturated hues: indigo, ochre, emerald, plum, terracotta, deep moss green.
+Furniture becomes an accent element that reinforces the color-driven drama of the interior.

-Another growing trend of 2026 is the demand for artisan pieces: items from small workshops, custom-designed furniture, and handmade objects.
-These may include woven chairs, carved tabletops, ceramic pedestals, or textile wall panels.
-People crave uniqueness, and furniture becomes a way to express a personal point of view in design.
+In 2026, there is a noticeable rise in demand for artisan and custom-made pieces: furniture from small workshops, bespoke designs, and handcrafted objects.
+These may include woven chairs, carved tabletops, ceramic pedestals, and textile panels.
+People seek uniqueness—and furniture becomes a way to express a personal perspective on interior design.

-Functional solutions continue to evolve as well, but in a new direction: not hidden minimalism, but expressive practicality.
-Think modular sofas with sculptural silhouettes, transformable consoles, or tables with artistic features.
-Function is no longer concealed behind form—it becomes part of the artistic concept.
+Functional solutions continue to evolve, but in a different way.
+Instead of hidden minimalism, we see thoughtful expressiveness.
+Modular sofas with sculptural forms, transformable consoles, and tables with artistic elements show that function is no longer concealed by form—it becomes part of the artistic concept.

-Furniture in 2026 is no longer a neutral base for décor—it is a full-fledged artistic layer of the interior.
+Furniture in 2026 is no longer a neutral base for décor, but an independent artistic layer of the interior.

 In 2026, lighting moves far beyond its technical purpose—it becomes one of the defining tools of atmosphere and a key design object in its own right.
 Fixtures take on an artistic role, functioning as sculptures, objets d’art, and emotional highlights.